JetpackSnail/simple_webapp/workshop01/README.md

 ### How to run locally

-1) Install prequisites in virutal environment
+1) Install prequisites in virtual environment

 ```
 virtualenv .env/workshop01